Medical Physics

 M91 MedPhys 505 Radiobiology

-This course is designed to establish a foundation for ionizing radiation interaction with biological tissues.
-It will cover the fundamental concepts of cell biology, how ionizing radiation interacts with cells, radiation damage and carcinogenesis, and radiation therapy fractionation and related concepts.
-The effects of ionizing radiation on living cells and organisms -- including the physical, chemical, and physiological basis of radiation cytotoxicity, mutagenicity, and carcinogenesis -- are also covered.
-Prerequisites: One year each of biology, physics and organic chemistry; permission of the program director.
+This class is designed to establish a foundation for ionizing radiation interaction with biological tissues.
+It will cover the fundamental concepts of cell biology, how ionizing radiation interacts with cells, radiation damage and carcinogenesis, radiation therapy fractionation and related concepts.
+The effects of ionizing radiations on living cells and organisms, including physical, chemical, and physiological basis of radiation cytotoxicity, mutagenicity, and carcinogenesis are also covered.
+Prerequisite: College level biology or BIOL4581; Permission of the program director.

 Credit 2 units.